bennidi/mbassador/README.md

 MBassador is a very light-weight message (event) bus implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be feature rich and extensible while preserving resource efficiency and performance.
 The core of MBassador's high performance is a specialized data structure that minimizes lock contention such that performance degradation of concurrent access is minimal.
-The performance win of this design is illustrated in <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>.
+The performance win of this design is illustrated in <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>
-The benchmarking code can be found <a href="https://github.com/bennidi/eventbus-performance" target="_blank">here</a>
+and more recently in the [eventbus-performance](https://github.com/bennidi/eventbus-performance) github repository.

 Read this documentation to get an overview of MBassadors features.
 There is also some documentation in the Wiki - although admittedly not enough to make a developer happy (work is in progress).